jaseknighter/osc-mod/README.md

 once the mod has been enabled and a norns script has been loaded, configure your osc client to send messages to norns (use your norns' ip address and port 10111).

-got to the mod (SYSTEM>MODS>OSC-MOD) to review the available params. use E2 to cycle through the params. make note of the `osc addr` values of the params you want to control via osc (e.g. `/engine_level`). use K1+K3 to save the params for the currently loaded script to the norns filesystem at: /we/dust/data/osc-mod.
+navigate to the mod in the system menu (SYSTEM>MODS>OSC-MOD) to review the available params for the currently loaded script.

+E2 to cycle through the params. make note of the `osc addr` values of the params you want to control via osc (e.g. `/engine_level`).

+K1+E2 to jump to the next params group for faster navigation.

+K1+K3 to save the params for the currently loaded script to the norns filesystem at: /we/dust/data/osc-mod.

 create the controls in your osc client using the `osc addr` values you found in the osc-mod menu.

-controls for number, control, and taper params should send values between 1 and 127.
+the controls in your osc client for `number`, `control`, and `taper` params should send values between 1 and 127.

-controls for option params should send numbers from 1 to the `max` value of the param displayed in the mod menu.
+controls in your osc client for `option` params should send numbers from 1 to the `max` value of the param displayed in the mod menu.

 controls to change text params are not yet supported.